 Payments will be stopped during any unauthorised absence and those already made during a period of unauthorised absence will be recovered from the student.

 The student is entitled to 52 weeks of maternity or shared parental leave.
 If the student becomes pregnant with an expected week of childbirth (“EWC”) during the period of award, they will be entitled to 26 weeks maternity leave on full stipend, with the following 13 weeks paid at a level commensurate with employee entitlements to Statutory Maternity Pay, and the final 13 weeks are unpaid.
 Requests for paid maternity leave as detailed above will be approved, subject to the approval of a corresponding period of intercalation from study which must commence before the end of the student’s period of study.
 A mother must take a minimum of 2 weeks maternity leave following the birth.
 There is no qualifying period for maternity leave.

-The student should apply to their institution for the period of intercalation with paid maternity leave at least three months before the EWC and supply a MATB1 form to qualify for maternity leave.
+The student should apply to the University and their school or institute for the period of interruption with paid maternity leave at least three months before the EWC and supply a MATB1 form to qualify for maternity leave.
 Maternity leave may commence at any time between the 11th week before the EWC and the birth of the child.